About

 • contact [at] andrewzammit [dot] org

 • Known Entity Management Model Validation Stage 1.
-Project conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC).
-The project was partnered with Victoria Police as part of the Applied Security Science Partnership (ASSP).
+Project conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC), partnered with Victoria Police as part of the Applied Security Science Partnership (ASSP).
 2021.

 • Destroying the world to save it: Why security studies needs to engage with the planetary health agenda.
-Project conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC).
-The project was funded by an internal grant from Victoria University and received in-kind support from the Defence Science and Technology Group as part of the Applied Security Science Partnership (ASSP).
+Project conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC), funded by an internal grant from Victoria University and received in-kind support from the Defence Science and Technology Group as part of the Applied Security Science Partnership (ASSP).
 2020-2021.

 • Revisiting Risk: An Assessment of How Terrorism Subjects Make the Transition to Violence.
-Project conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC).
-The project was partnered with Victoria Police as part of the Applied Security Science Partnership (ASSP).
+Project conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC), partnered with Victoria Police as part of the Applied Security Science Partnership (ASSP).
 2020.

 • From Passive Observer to Active Participant: Identifying Transitions to Violent Extremism Activity.
-The project was conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC), partnered with Victoria Police and the Victorian Department of Premier and Cabinet’s Research Institute on Social Cohesion (RIOSC).
+Project conducted at Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC), partnered with Victoria Police and funded by the Victorian Department of Premier and Cabinet’s Research Institute on Social Cohesion (RIOSC).
 May 2018 – May 2019.

 • The roles of women in supporting and opposing violent extremism: understanding gender and terrorism in contemporary Australia.
-The project was conducted at Victoria University’s Centre for Cultural Diversity and Wellbeing (CCDW), and funded by the Australian Government.
+Project conducted at Victoria University’s Centre for Cultural Diversity and Wellbeing (CCDW), funded by the Australian Government.
 2016-2017.
 The final report was published by Deakin University.

-• Stocktake Research Project, commissioned by the Social Cohesion and Community Resilience Ministerial Taskforce, Department of Premier and Cabinet Victoria.
-The project was conducted at Victoria University’s Centre for Cultural Diversity and Wellbeing (CCDW), partnered with the Australian Multicultural Foundation.
+• Stocktake Research Project.
+Project conducted at Victoria University’s Centre for Cultural Diversity and Wellbeing (CCDW), partnered with the Australian Multicultural Foundation and funded by the Social Cohesion and Community Resilience Ministerial Taskforce, Department of Premier and Cabinet Victoria.
 2015-2016.
 See the final report here.

 • Radicalisation, Counter-Radicalisation and De-Radicalisation: Developing a New Understanding of Terrorism in the Australian Context, Australian Research Council Linkage Project LP0990577.
-The project was conducted by Monash University’s Global Terrorism Research Centre (GTReC), partnered with Victoria Police, Australian Federal Police, the Department of Premier and Cabinet Victoria and Corrections Victoria.
+Project conducted at Monash University’s Global Terrorism Research Centre (GTReC), partnered with Victoria Police, Australian Federal Police, the Department of Premier and Cabinet Victoria and the Department of Justice Victoria.
 2010-2013.